chrisgrabinski/remote-frontend-exercise/README.md

 Frontend code exercise from Remote.

 This project contains a React CRUD application (without delete).
 You can create and update records of employees.
+State-management is handled via the React Context API, so you can just clone the repository and get started right away.

 See a preview here: https://remote-frontend-exercise.chrisgrabinski.vercel.app/